In the state of Georgia, all plumbers must be licensed, even though they work under a licensed plumbing contractor or master plumber.

 One of the three references must be a licensed master plumber.

-So as to be accepted as a regular and satisfying applicant for the master plumber license, you must have a minimum of 5 years of experience in plumbing work with at least, but not limited to, 2 years of primary experience.
+To be accepted as a regular and satisfying applicant for the master plumber license, you must have a minimum of 5 years of experience in plumbing work with at least, but not limited to, 2 years of primary experience.

 Applicants for Class II must have documented experience in commercial or industrial plumbing.